The Vee

 The Vee is a start/finish point for the Tipperary Heritage Way.
 From here, the route heads north and east for approximately 13km to Ardfinnan.

-The Vee Pass
+The Vee Ireland

 The Vee Pass is also called The Vee